10 Items You Might Not Find in Your Grocery Store (and Why)

-A troubling food shortage reported by the Wall Street Journal broke the news of a baby formula shortage earlier this year, with brands like Enfamil, Similac and Gerber becoming harder to find.
+The Wall Street Journal broke the news of a baby formula shortage earlier this year, with brands like Enfamil, Similac and Gerber becoming harder to find.
 With grocery shelves turning up empty, parents have taken to social media to ask where they can find formula.
 The recent baby formula recall has created even more pressure for parents across the country.

 Why Are These Items in Short Supply?

 It’s because of labor shortages and supply-chain issues, from food manufacturers to grocery stores.
 There simply aren’t enough people to “make the goods, move the goods and sell the goods,” says Jim Dudlicek, a representative for the National Grocers Association.
 According to Parade, the recent invasion of Ukraine by Russia plays a role, with supply chains from Europe heavily disrupted.
 Labor shortages also continue, with people still out due to COVID-19 or resigning due to low wages and poor work conditions.